-Nathan is also experienced in working on matters involving cryptocurrency and the blockchain as well as representing student athletes on variance, transfers, and eligibility issues where he has presented before local school boards, addressed UHSAA denials, and will assist in guiding parents through the process from start to finish.
+Nathan is also experienced in working on matters involving cryptocurrency and the blockchain.
+Nathan has worked on various matters with clients accused of fraud involving cryptocurrency as well as victims of cryptocurrency scams.
+Nathan also represents student-athletes on variance, transfers, and eligibility issues where he has presented before local school boards addressed UHSAA denials and will assist in guiding parents and student-athlete through the process of switching schools and remaining varsity eligible.

 Nathan also applies his wide-ranging courtroom experience to the firm’s SnowTrial Consulting work.
 This highly unique service, provided together with four other SC&M trial partners, offers the full range of comprehensive trial preparation and strategic trial consulting to corporations and other law firms nationwide (in civil and criminal cases).

-Nathan is an adjunct associate professor at the University of Utah School of Law, where he teaches the white-collar crime class.
+Nathan is an adjunct professor at the University of Utah School of Law, where he teaches the white-collar crime class and previously taught the course on evidence.
 He previously served on the executive committee of the Utah Chapter of the Federal Bar Association and was the co-chair of the FBA’s annual Criminal Law Seminar.

 - J.D., George Mason University School of Law, 2004